-Ensuring that students have chronic disease management plans Staffing structures to support students with a range of needs Partnerships with community entities to create wrap-around models of care Professional Development Universal design for learning Social and emotional learning Capacity building for school, community and parent/caregiver engagement For superintendents and principals in how to develop and implement an early warning system, how to create a school environment that is supportive of students and staff, how to support student health and school wellness For school personnel responsible for maintaining school facilities around EPA's School Environmental Health Program, green cleaning and integrated pest management ISBE should offer professional development or could link educators with other groups in the field that provide learning opportunities, including many that are free for participants.
-Groups such as the Alliance for a Healthier Generation and SHAPE America offer a wide range of opportunities, including webinars, podcasts and in-person training sessions.
+Ensuring that students have chronic disease management plans • Staffing structures to support students with a range of needs Partnerships with community entities to create wrap-around models of care Professional ISBE should offer professional Universal design for Development development or could link educators learning with other groups in the field that Social and emotional provide learning opportunities, learning including many that are free for Capacity building for school, participants.
+Groups such as the Alliance community and for a Healthier Generation and SHAPE parent/caregiver America offer a wide range of engagement opportunities, including webinars, For superintendents and podcasts and in-person training principals in how to develop sessions. and implement an early warning system, how to create a school environment that is supportive of students and staff, how to support student health and school wellness For school personnel responsible for maintaining school facilities around EPA's School Environmental Health Program, green cleaning and integrated pest management